peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is  `String`  , returns the result of AsString.

- * If the type is  `EFloat`  ,  `EDecimal`  ,  `EInteger`  , or  `ERational`  in the <a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a> library (in .NET) or the <a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a> artifact (in Java), or if the type is  `BigInteger`  or  `BigDecimal`  in the Java version, converts the given object to a number of the corresponding type and throws an exception (currently InvalidOperationException) if the object does not represent a number (for this purpose, infinity and not-a-number values, but not  `CBORObject.Null`  , are considered numbers).
+ * If the type is  `EFloat`  ,  `EDecimal`  ,  `EInteger`  , or  `ERational`  in the <a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a> library (in .NET) or the <a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a> artifact (in Java), or if the type is  `BigInteger`  or  `BigDecimal`  in the Java version, converts the specified object to a number of the corresponding type and throws an exception (currently InvalidOperationException) if the object does not represent a number (for this purpose, infinity and not-a-number values, but not  `CBORObject.Null`  , are considered numbers).
 Currently, this is equivalent to the result of  `AsEFloat()`  ,  `AsEDecimal()`  ,  `AsEInteger`  , or  `AsERational()`  , respectively, but may change slightly in the next major version.
 Note that in the case of  `EFloat`  , if this object represents a decimal number with a fractional part, the conversion may lose information depending on the number, and if the object is a rational number with a nonterminating binary expansion, the number returned is a binary floating-point number rounded to a high but limited precision.
 In the case of  `EDecimal`  , if this object expresses a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits of precision.
 In the case of  `EInteger`  , if this CBOR object expresses a floating-point number, it is converted to an integer by discarding its fractional part, and if this CBOR object expresses a rational number, it is converted to an integer by dividing the numerator by the denominator and discarding the fractional part of the result, and this method throws an exception (currently OverflowException, but may change in the next major version) if this object expresses infinity or a not-a-number value.

  * In the.NET version, if the type is a nullable (for example,  `Nullable<int>`  or  `int?`  , returns  `null`  if this CBOR object is null, or this object's value converted to the nullable's underlying type, for example,  `int`  .